mahendra-shinde/aws-kpit/Learning/11-Lambda.md

 Make sure to replace `'YOUR_SQS_QUEUE_URL'` with the actual URL of your SQS queue.
 Additionally, you need to configure the S3 bucket to trigger the Lambda function on object creation events.

-Remember that the Lambda function's execution role should have the necessary permissions to read S3 events and send messages to SQS.
-Adjust the IAM role accordingly.

 ## [Java Demo] AWS Lambda function that uses `S3 Event` as trigger and then send a message in Queue as a response.